kubernetes-sigs/wg-ai-gateway/proposals/7-payload-processing.md

 # What?

-Define standards for declaratively adding processing steps to HTTP requests and responses in Kubernetes across the entire payload, including the body.
+Define standards for declaratively adding processing steps to HTTP requests and responses in Kubernetes across the entire payload, this means processing the body of the request in addition to the headers.

 # Why?

-Modern workloads require the ability to process the full payload of an HTTP request and response, including both header and body:
+Modern workloads require the ability to process the full payload of an HTTP request and response, including both headers and the body:

 * **AI Inference Security**: Guard against bad prompts for inference requests, or misaligned responses.